bitovi/canui/index.md

 ### rows `$(element).tableScroll('rows')`

 `$(element).tableScroll('rows')` returns a jQuery collection containing all table rows.
 This can be used to remove, insert or replace certain rows.
-A [resize event](#tablescroll-resize) needs to be triggered after any modification.
+A [resize event](#tablescroll-resize) should be triggered after any modification to keep content, header and footer synchronized.

 {% highlight javascript %}
 // Remove the last row